Anubhav-Bhargava/AI-Experiments/LOGO Classification/README.md

 is trained on a smaller dataset.
 It reaches a test accuracy of ~52% after training for 200 epochs

-While the code in the file [logo_classif_crop_aug.ipynb](https://github.com/Anubhav-Bhargava/AI-Experiments/blob/master/LOGO%20Classification/logo_classif_crop_aug.ipynb) is trained using on annotated images with bounding boxes of the logo instances in the image.
+While the code in the file [logo_classif_crop_aug.ipynb](https://github.com/Anubhav-Bhargava/AI-Experiments/blob/master/LOGO%20Classification/logo_classif_crop_aug.ipynb) is trained on annotated images with bounding boxes of the logo instances in the image.
 There are multiple logo instances per class image.
 It reached a **test accuracy** of **~96%** after training for **150 epochs**.